 The four charter mentors of the PHS Educational Foundation are Joe Greenslade, Risa Payne, Rix Quinn, and Bill West.
 Interestingly all four are 1966 graduates of Paschal.
-They each have unique backgrounds and reasons why they want to be mentors to the under-served students of Paschal which they each touch on below.
+They each know the value of education to individual students and to our society, and that higher education is the primary path out of poverty.

-It is a well documented fact that those who have a passion and pursue it vigorously live longer.
+It is a well-documented fact that those who have a passion and pursue it vigorously live healthier and longer.
 We feel that serving as a PHS Educational Foundation mentor is one version of the Fountain of Youth.

 Joe Greenslade graduated from Paschal in 1966 and graduated from Texas A&M in 1970 with a degree in business management.
 He soon became an entrepreneur starting several small companies.
 He sold his last business in 2007 to become the Director of Engineering Technology for the Industrial Fasteners Institute to represent the interests of the North American mechanical fastener (bolts, nuts, and screws) manufacturers internationally.